fonzerelly/web-engineering/introduction.md

 * Thu 12.12.2019 10:00-17:30
 * Sat 14.12.2019 10:00-17:30
 * xxx xx.01.2020 10:00-17:30 <!-- .element: class="fragment" -->
-* xxx xx.01.2020 10:00-17:30 <!-- .element: class="fragment" -->

 ??NOTE
 Besides the 5 Course-Days we will have this year, we will have another one in January.
 Since we do not yet exactly know, when your Tests will we be, we will have to figure out the last dates, when you know your Test appointments. (around november)
 In addition, you will work on the software projects in groups of 4-5 students.
 I will act as Product Owner (I will explain later what that is) of your projects, so that I can take into account that your time is limited.
-To do so, each group will have a video chat with me for about 30 minutes every two weeks. -->Define Group Chat dates upfront
+To do so, each group will have a video chat with me for about 30 minutes every two weeks.

+??HORIZONTAL
+## Iterative Sprint Reviews
+* Every two weeks
+* beginning Tue 22.10.2019 / Wed 23.10.2019
+* until Tue 17.12.2019 / Wed 18.12.2019
+* 21:00-21:30 or 21:30-22:00
+* That means 5 times 30 minute video chat

+??NOTE
+* Please let me know if a group needs a shift in those dates

 ??HORIZONTAL
 ## Teambuilding I